RoshanMhatre/markdown-basics/README.md

 ---

-Check `Code.txt` for Syntax and `Code.md` for its respective output.
+Check `input.txt` for Syntax and `output.md` for its respective output. <br>
+I have tried to cover almost all the basic Markdown you will need to make awesome md files.

+**I personally use this to revise markdown syntax**